Raymond Philyaw

 Raymond 'Ray' Philyaw (born July 30, 1974) is an American former professional football quarterback who was most recently the offensive coordinator of the Jacksonville Sharks of the Arena Football League (AFL).
 He also played for the Cleveland Gladiators, Chicago Rush, Kansas City Brigade, Bossier-Shreveport Battle Wings and the Albany/Indiana Firebirds, leading the former to the American Conference championship game in 2004 and 2005.
 Prior to his Arena Football career, he played for the Winnipeg Blue Bombers of the Canadian Football League (CFL) and the Madison Mad Dogs of the Indoor Football League (IFL).
 After leaving to coach with the New Orleans VooDoo in 2011, he attempted a return as a player in 2012 with the San Jose SaberCats, but later became OC for the San Antonio Talons.
-He holds the record for the highest career TD-to-INT ratio in AFL history and threw a school record 52 TDs while attending Northeast Louisiana.
+He holds the record for the highest career TD-to-INT ratio in AFL history and threw a school record 52 TDs playing college football for the Northeast Louisiana Indians (now Louisiana–Monroe Warhawks).